Parasrah/selenium-nix-example/README.md

 * lots of different ways to setup can make it daunting
 * can be unfamiliar for windows users

-For people new to Linux [PopOS](https://pop.system76.com/) is a beginner friendly linux distribution to get you started.
+For people new to Linux [PopOS](https://pop.system76.com/) is a beginner friendly linux distribution (based on Ubuntu) to get your feet wet.

 #### Linux VM

-Very similar to "Native Linux", except worse performance, more difficult setup and don't have to reboot to switch between linux/windows
+Very similar to "Native Linux", except worse performance, more difficult setup and don't have to reboot to switch between linux/windows.

 For those that choose this route, you can see [this guide](https://support.system76.com/articles/install-in-vm/) to get started with PopOS in a VM.

 ### Nix Package Manager

-> NOTE: at this point it is assumed you have a terminal available and open
+> NOTE: at this point it is assumed you have a terminal available and open.

 Nix is a package manager based on a few simple concepts that allow it to replace more specific package managers intended for specific languages & operating systems, such as `npm`, `pip`, `apt-get` and `pacman`.